-Private and group instruction is conducted for all ages and ability led by Woodstock Country Club PGA Director of Golf, Matt Closter for all ages and abilities.
-His teaching philosophy adapts from student to student to incorporate basic swing fundamentals that help to work within each student’s abilities to reach their short and long-term goals.
+Private and group instruction is conducted for all ages and ability led by Woodstock Country Club PGA Director of Golf, Matt Closter, and Assistant PGA Professional, Mackenzie Ryan.
+Our instructors teaching philosophies adapt from student to student to incorporate basic swing fundamentals that help to work within each student’s abilities to reach their short and long-term goals.
 Lesson plans are laid out in detail and the latest in video software and instructional technology is utilized for all students.